scharris/sqljson-query/docs/tutorial.md

 - The `table` property specifies the top (and here the only) table in this JSON output, which is table `drug`.

-- The `recordCondition` is present to filter the rows of our "drug" table, which can be an arbitrary SQL predicate &mdash; basically anything suitable for a SQL WHERE clause.
+- The `recordCondition` is present to filter the rows of our `drug` table, which can be an arbitrary SQL predicate &mdash; basically anything suitable for a SQL `WHERE` clause.
 Here we're restricting results by `category_code` value, and using a SQL parameter named `catCode` as part of the predicate expression.
 For the parameters you can use whatever notation is needed by your SQL execution runtime to indicate them within the expression.
-The `paramNames` property is not required, but if it is provided then a constant will be defined in the TypeScript or Java source code for each parameter entered here with value equal to the parameter name, to help catch errors involving using wrong parameter names.
+The `paramNames` property is not required, but if it is provided then a constant will be defined in the TypeScript or Java source code for each parameter entered here with value equal to the parameter name, to help catch errors involving the use of wrong parameter names.
 Using literal field names like `category_code` here may lead to runtime errors in case of typos or database changes.
 See [Validating Database Object Names in Free-Form Expressions](#validating-database-object-names-in-free-form-expressions) below for a safer alternative.

-- Finally, the `fieldExpressions` property lists the fields and expressions involving the fields from `table` which are to be included as properties in the JSON objects representing the table rows.
+- Finally, the `fieldExpressions` property lists the fields, and expressions involving the fields, from `table` which are to be included as properties in the JSON objects representing the table rows.
 The field expressions take three forms here, which cover all possibilities: